New to Sly Flourish? Start Here!

 Clarify Options Customized to the Characters

-These are based on classes but you can do the same thing with races.
+These locations of interest are based on classes but you can do the same thing with races or backgrounds.
 Perhaps the mushroomfolk character finds a local compost heap where others of their kind hang out, enjoy the meal, and share rumors.
-Perhaps the clockwork character is interested in the local Temple of Rava — diety of the clockwork folk.
+Perhaps the clockwork character is interested in the local Temple of Rava — deity of the clockwork folk.

-When you're preparing to introduce your town, write down the locations you think will be of direct interest to the characters based on their class, race, background or interests.
+When you're preparing to introduce your town, write down locations you think may directly interest the characters based on their class, race, background or interests.

 Towns — Locations of Adventure

-It's hard to think of a town as another location of adventure but that's what we're really trying to do.
-Instead of leaving a town open-ended, we can focus our town to make it an interesting place to run a session.
-We do so with the following:
+It's hard to think of a town as another location of adventure but that's what we're trying to do.
+Instead of running a town with an open end of possible directions and decisions, focus your town to make it an interesting place to run a session.

 Related Articles